Jockey Club Ti-I College: Special facilities

 The college has seven special art rooms for students including: the Drawing and Printing Room, Sculpture Room, Graphic Design Room, Ceramics Room, Photography Room, Print-making Room and the Art Gallery.

-For physical education, the college has three tennis courts, two basketball courts, a sports science and fitness centre, a gymnasium, a fitness room and a roof top basketball court.
+For physical education, the college has three tennis courts, two basketball courts, a sports science and fitness centre, a gymnasium, a fitness room and a rooftop basketball court.

 An accessible lift and accessible toilets are also available for students with special needs.

 Achievements

 Sports

 Jockey Club Ti-I College is often called a "traditional elite sports school" (傳統體育名校) by the news media.
 Until now, the college is the only secondary school in Hong Kong that achieved both boys and girls group basketball overall champion in the same tournament in the All Hong Kong Schools Jing Ying Basketball Tournament of 1998-99, a major school sport competition organised by the Hong Kong Schools Sports Federation.

 Visual Arts

 The secondary school has been invited to different art-related projects, notably events such as the collaboration with agnès b and Optical 88 that invited the school's students to design eye-wears, and as one of the participating studios in Fo Tan Open Studios annual event.